matteomenapace/making-bots-that-make-art/pres.md

 Do you have an idea for your generative Twitter bot?

 If not, head to [bit.ly/bot-ideas-generator](https://matteomenapace.github.io/random-generator-generator/examples/bot-idea-generator/) to get some inspiration :bulb:

+Once you have an idea, write down 2-3 example tweets for your bot!

 <!--
 ### Brain-swarm